 Skip to main content

 Some first-time casts step off the boat playing like they've already done this.
-These are the rosters that walked in fluent — confident, loud, ready to make the season the show needed them to make.
+These are the rookie rosters that walked in fluent — confident, loud, prepared to make the season the show needed them to make.

 Entries